 The airport is spread across five terminals, each with shops, restaurants, currency exchange facilities, information counters, accommodation desks and left luggage facilities.

-Heathrow Airport Arrivals can be found on the ground floor of Terminals 1, 3, 4 and 5.
+Heathrow Airport Arrivals can be found on the ground floor of Terminals 1, 3, 4 and 5, and on the first floor of Terminal 2.
 After you leave the aircraft, you'll pass through passport control, baggage reclaim and Customs.
 In the arrivals hall, you'll find shops, restaurants, currency exchange, car rental and hotel reservation desks.

-Heathrow Airport departures can be found on the first floor of Terminals 1 and 2, the ground floor of Terminal 3 and the top floor of Terminal 5.
+Heathrow Airport Departures can be found on the first floor of Terminals 1, the fourth and fifth floors of Terminal 2, the ground floor of Terminal 3, the second floor of Terminal 4 and the top floor of Terminal 5.
 All passengers must clear security control before entering the departure lounge, where you'll find shops, bars and cafes.

 Visit the London Heathrow Airport website